GryllsAddons/ShaguTweaks-mods/README.md

 *Creates General, Combat Log and 'Loot & Spam' chat boxes and resets chat channels on every login.*

 - **Max Camera Distance**
-*Increases the maximum zoom out distance of the camera.*
+*Increases the maximum zoom out distance of the camera and makes zooming faster.*

 - **Central Interaction Windows**
 *Interaction windows will be positioned centrally.*